mrobledo07/pytorch-cnn-mnist/README.md

 ## Use of LLMs for assistance

 I acknowledge the major role that LLMs play today in development, both for generating code and improving documentation.
-I will use them as a support tool in this project—for commands, PyTorch syntax, and general guidance—but always applying critical thinking and making sure I understand what I’m doing.
+I will use them as a support tool in this project, for commands, PyTorch syntax, and general guidance, but always applying critical thinking and making sure I understand what I’m doing.
 The ultimate goal is to learn to carry out these tasks independently in the future.

 *Miguel Robledo Kusz, October 3rd, 2025, 00:41.*